icrobotics-team167/2025_Reefscape/README.md

     * `Robot Algae`
     * `Robot Coral`

+### Add the Elevator Visualization

+1. In the left-hand sidebar, navigate to `RealOutputs` -> `SuperStructure` -> `Elevator`.
+2. Drag the `Visualization` object from this location and drop it directly onto the `Ground Truth Pose` entry in the **Poses** list.
+This attaches the elevator mechanism to the robot's chassis in the 3D view.

 ### Define Game Piece Models

 Assign the correct 3D models to the objects added in the previous step.